madeofpendletonwool/PinePods/README.md

  - [x] Theme settings
  - [x] Fix issues with episodes playing not in database (Sorta fixed.
 For now episodes played are always in database.
 External to database episodes coming soon)
  - [x] Add picture of current episode to soundbar
- - [ ] Fix issue with podcasts sometimes not registering time when played
+ - [x] Fix issue with podcasts sometimes not registering time when played (Occured becuase of VLC not registering time.
+It now tries 5 times and always works)
  - [ ] Second bar can sometimes lag a bit.
 Need to optimize
  - [ ] Implement smoother scrolling with big list loading
  - [ ] Episode Streaming via external web client doesn't currently work